carolkasmir/se-assignment-5-carolkasmir/README.md

  Questions:

-1. Installation of VS Code:
+1.Installation of VS Code:
-   - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
+ Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.
 1. Navigate to the Visual Studio Code official website using any web browser, such as Microsoft Edge, Google Chrome, etc. ![alt text](<Screenshot 2024-06-17 204045.png>)
 2. To begin downloading the Visual Studio Code application, click the "Download for Windows" button on the website.
  3. The Visual Studio Code Icon will show up in the downloads folder after the download is complete.